learningequality/ka-lite-installers/debian/README.md

  - **Python 2.7** requirement has been chosen because we do not expect systems to be running on lower versions of Python anymore, and we need this to eventually convert to Python 3 down the road.
- - Everything is done through a debian-specific setup.py file using distutils, and this should work even without the .deb configuration.
+ - Everything is done through a debian-specific setup.py file using setuptools, and this should work even without the .deb configuration.
 This is the basis of having a workable .deb